 AAP Student Employment Hiring Form

-Fill out the AAP Student Employment Hiring Form if you have been offered a position within AAP.
-The following AAP units often hire student workers: Admissions, AAP Connect, AAP Supply Store, and the Material Practice Facilities (Tjaden Hall darkroom, print media labs, and the Fabrication Shops).
+The following AAP units often hire student workers: Admissions, AAP Career Development, AAP Supply Store, and the Material Practice Facilities (Tjaden Hall darkroom, print media labs, and the Fabrication Shops).

 Workday how-to guides

 The division of human resources at Cornell provides how-to guides that offer student employees information about entering hours in Workday.

 Sibley, Milstein, and Tjaden halls are open to the public every weekday from 7:30 a.m. to 5 p.m.
 After 5 p.m. and on evenings and weekends, there is card access only.
 The Foundry is restricted to faculty and approved student users and Rand Hall is closed for construction until fall 2019.
 Each building has the following restrictions after hours and on weekends:

 - Milstein Hall: open 24/7 for architecture and AAP students with card access privileges

 - Sibley Hall: open 24/7, but labs and selected classrooms and review rooms are locked selected hours